trackerpro/RandomDelayScanAnalysis/README.md

 ### Compare different runs:

 * The code produces a lighter output file with a tree called again delayCorrection.
-It contains three branches: Detid, fedCh and te correction in units of 25/24ns, to be propagated to the DB.
+It contains three branches: Detid, fedCh and the correction in units of 25/24ns, to be propagated to the DB.

 ```sh
 cd macros/makeRunComparison